jhogsett/EMA-VFI-WebUI/guide/video_remixer_settings.md

                 - some encoders can't handle odd dimensions
                 - a dropped pixel isn't noticeable
         - Letterboxed Content
-            - If the content is **4:3** or similar aspect ratio content with _letterboxing_, such as old television broadcasts, the settings may need to like these:
+            - For **4:3** or similar content with _letterboxing_ like television broadcasts, the settings may need to be like these:
             - _Crop W x H_: `720 x 480`
             - _Crop W x H_: `640 x 480`
 1. Click _Next_